Making your website show up in search engine results is a key part of the digital strategy of any business.

 Alternatively, perhaps you are showing up on Google for a phrase but you’re still not driving any traffic to your website.
 It might be that people just aren’t searching for that phrase.

-For example, in my case the phrase Web Design Stockport tends to be more commonly searched than Web Designer Stockport.
+For example, I find that for the PJWD website the phrase Web Design Stockport tends to be more commonly searched than Website Design Stockport or Web Designer Stockport.

 You can use tools such as Google Search Console to help you identify what key phrases you show up for and how many people search for those phrases, and then you can shape your SEO (search engine optimisation) strategy accordingly.